La storia del vino: dalle antiche civiltà ai giorni oggi

 The evolution of wine in Greek and Roman culture.

 The Greeks played a key role in the spread of wine culture.
-They considered this drink to be a gift from the gods, particularly the god Dionysus, god of wine and fertility.
+They considered this drink to be a gift from the gods, particularly the god Dionysus, goddess of wine and fertility.

 Wine was a pivotal element of Greek symposia, philosophical and convivial gatherings where political, cultural, and philosophical issues were discussed.
 The art of winemaking was being refined more and more, and wine was often diluted with water during meals to avoid excessive consumption.